alexcapstick/dcarte-transform/docs/source/index.rst

    This project is under active development.

-For the documentation to all functions, please see :ref:`all_functionality`
+For the documentation to all functions, please see :doc:`all_functionality`.

 Contents
 ---------